usatlas/AFdocs/VSCode/README.md

 [Visual Studio Code](https://code.visualstudio.com/) is a lightweight but powerful source code editor which runs on your desktop.
 It provides a rich code editing experience with features like
-- syntax highlighting,
+- syntax highlighting
-- auto-indentation,
+- auto-indentation
-- intelliSense (context-aware suggestions as you type),
+- intelliSense (context-aware suggestions as you type)
-- linting for various programming languages,
+- linting for various programming languages
 - powerful debugging
 - Integrated Terminal